Are you having difficulty getting your turf to grow in a shaded area? You’re not alone. Many people face this challenge every day.

 While we all love acres of uninterrupted, lush turfgrass, it is inevitable that man or Mother Nature will interfere with that plan.
-Buildings, trees and other objects are eventually going to cast shadows (literal and figurative) on your turf dreams.
+Buildings, trees, and other objects will eventually cast shadows (literal and figurative) on your turf dreams.
 So how do you handle growing and maintaining turfgrass in shady areas?
-Here are three tips to get you made in the shade:

-- Choose the right variety.
-For warm-season turfgrasses, try St. Augustine, centipede or zoysiagrasses.
-For cool-season, try fine fescue, bentgrass or rough bluegrass.
-(There are many cultivar options within these varieties — do your homework to make sure you get the one that best suits your needs.)
+For cool-season varieties, try fine fescue, bentgrass, or rough bluegrass.
+There are many cultivar options within these varieties, so be sure to do your homework to ensure you get the one that best suits your needs.

 Adjust Maintenance Plans

 Once you have the right turfgrass for your shady area, you will need to adjust your maintenance plans.
 Watering, mowing, and fertilizing will all need to be tweaked to accommodate the reduced light conditions.

 Turf in shady areas will require less water than turf in full sun.
 This is because turf in shade loses less water to evaporation.
 However, turf in shade still needs enough water to stay healthy.

 When you mow turf in shade, take it easy!
 This grass requires less mowing than turf in full sun.
 This is because turf in shade grows more slowly than turf in full sun.
 Mow at maximum height while removing no more the 1/3 of turf height.